active-hash/active_hash/README.md

 ### Using aliases in YAML

-Aliases can be used in ActiveYaml using either array or hash style.
+Aliases can be used in ActiveYaml using either array or hash style by including `ActiveYaml::Aliases`.
-Keys beginning with a '/' character can be safely added, and will be ignored, allowing you to add aliases anywhere in your code:
+With that module included, keys beginning with a '/' character can be safely added, and will be ignored, allowing you to add aliases anywhere in your code:

     # Array Style
     - /aliases: